SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_1/markdown/report.md

 ### 3. Methodologies
-We refer to the gradient descent algorithm introduced in lab2 to finish the linear regression.
+We refer to the [gradient descent algorithm](https://en.wikipedia.org/wiki/Gradient_descent#:~:text=Gradient%20descent%20is%20a%20first,the%20direction%20of%20steepest%20descent.) to finish the linear regression.
-The formulas involving calculate the gradient is shown as follows:
+#### 3.1 Calculating the Gradient of Cost Function
 $$
 h(\theta)\text{ is the multiple variable function}
 $$